The Strength and Power of Cooperativesworking together to achieve success

 It pays to shop at your local co-op.

-The next principle we want to learn about is Democratic Control.
 In a co-op, democratic control means: one member, one vote.
 This was put in place to be sure that every member’s interest was covered.
 The belief for this principle is that every member is equal as a person, and that the cooperative belongs to the members and they have the right to manage it in such a way that the organization function like a democratic institution.